 Please note: When calling to make a reservation at any of these locations, inform them you are a Cleveland Clinic patient so as to get the special Cleveland Clinic rate.

-Connected to Cleveland Clinic's campus via walkway, the Intercontinental Hotel and Conference Center offers luxurious non-smoking guest rooms and suites.
+Connected to Cleveland Clinic's campus via walkway, the Intercontinental Hotel Cleveland offers luxurious non-smoking guest rooms and suites.

 Guest rooms feature:

 - Dual-line phone with data port